sushil1792/Accounts_Payable_Invoice_to_receipt_mismatch_prediction/README.md

 K-Nearest Neighbors (KNN): KNN is another interesting method that is used for dealing with categorical missing data.
 KNN assumes that a missing data point can be approximated by the points closest to it.
 The Nearest Neighbor algorithm can also be more efficiently extended for categorical data by weighting of attributes[[1]](https://arxiv.org/pdf/1710.01011.pdf).

 While both MICE and KNN are robust techniques used in practice, for our purposes, both these methods did not perform well.
 Due to the large number of rows categorical data involved and the number of factor levels in each variable, it became computationally intensive to use KNN and MICE imputation methods.
-As the study by Peter Schmitt, Jonas Mandel and Mickael Guedj[
-# [3]
-](https://www.omicsonline.org/open-access/a-comparison-of-six-methods-for-missing-data-imputation-2155-6180-1000224.php?aid=54590) confirms, the performance of the MICE algorithm (which is complex in nature) appears to be directly related to the size of the dataset.
+As the study by Peter Schmitt, Jonas Mandel and Mickael Guedj confirms, the performance of the MICE algorithm (which is complex in nature) appears to be directly related to the size of the dataset.
 The performance of the algorithm decreases as the size of the dataset increases.
 It is also important to note that MICE assume that the data is Missing at Random (MAR), which is not the same assumption made in our study (we assume the data is Missing Completely at Random (MCAR)).
-Implementing MICE when data is not missing at random could possibly result in biased estimates.[[2]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3074241/)
+Implementing MICE when data is not missing at random could possibly result in biased estimates.

 Using Measures of Central Tendency: Because computational intensity was the major issue in our study, we used mode imputation for categorical data.
 Here, we used the &quot;ImputeMissings&quot; package in R to replace the missing values for each variable and then replaced the missing values with the mode values for those variables respectively.
 While mode imputation has its trade-offs (it often results in relatively biased estimates), it was the simplest and the least computationally intensive method for our study.
 When the median/mode in the ImputeMissings method is used, character vectors and factors are imputed with the mode and numeric and integer vectors are imputed with the median.